rodages/Project-2-Whats-My-Footprint/README.md

 ```

 - Only selected countries have products from certain stages.<br>
-`At Distribution Center` only has data for Belgium, Netherlands, Sweden, United Kingdom.<br>
+`At Distribution Center` only has data for Belgium, Netherlands, Sweden and United Kingdom.<br>
-`At Factory` only has data for Austria, Germany, Italy, Switzerland.<br>
+`At Factory` only has data for Austria, Germany, Italy and Switzerland.<br>
 `At Store` only has data for 20 countries - all from West-oriented countries - EU/US/Australia/NZ.
 -`Unspecified` only has data for 19 countries - mostly from European countries, but has slightly bit more Asian countries than `At Store`<br><br>
-To fix the issue of "no data fetched" we have saved response data and suggested making a new query, or select only countries that have available stage option.<br>
+To fix the issue of "no data fetched" we have saved response data and suggested making a new query, or selecting only countries that have an available stage options.<br>
 ```
 setAvailableMarkets(iso3SortedList(Object.keys(data.aggregations.markets)))
 ...